TSSaint/Google-Progressive-Apps/README.md

   console.log('Two');
 });
 ```
-Service worker specifies URLS one "slash" deep, like so (an example using scope):<br>
+Service worker will control any page URL that begins with a specified scope by default.
+SW specifies URLS one "slash" deep, like so (an example using scope):<br>
 ```js
 navigator.serviceWorker.register('/sw.js', {scope: '/foo/'});
 // will apply to URLs deeper than foo, but not foo